ophchu/akka/akka-docs/rst/scala/distributed-data.rst

 where N is the total number of nodes in the cluster, or the number of nodes with the role that is used for the ``Replicator``.

-For example, in a 7 node cluster you get this strong read consistency by writing to 4 nodes and reading from 4 nodes, or writing to 5 nodes and reading from 3 nodes.
+For example, in a 7 node cluster this these consistency properties are achieved by writing to 4 nodes and reading from 4 nodes, or writing to 5 nodes and reading from 3 nodes.

-Strong consistency is the purpose of combining ``WriteQuorum`` and ``ReadQuorum`` levels.
+By combining ``WriteMajority`` and ``ReadMajority`` levels a read always reflects the most recent write.
 The ``Replicator`` writes and reads to a majority of replicas, i.e. **N / 2 + 1**.
 For example, in a 5 node cluster it writes to 3 nodes and reads from 3 nodes.
 In a 6 node cluster it writes to 4 nodes and reads from 4 nodes.

 .. warning::

-  *Caveat:* Even if you use ``WriteQuorum`` and ``ReadQuorum`` there is small risk that you may read stale data if the cluster membership has changed between the ``Update`` and the ``Get``.
+  *Caveat:* Even if you use ``WriteMajority`` and ``ReadMajority`` there is small risk that you may read stale data if the cluster membership has changed between the ``Update`` and the ``Get``.
   For example, in cluster of 5 nodes when you ``Update`` and that change is written to 3 nodes: n1, n2, n3.
 Then 2 more nodes are added and a ``Get`` request is reading from 4 nodes, which